IMPORTANT WARNING:

 - Group 5: shortness of breath, cough, or sore throat

-Abacavir, lamivudine, and zidovudine may cause muscle disorders.
+Abacavir, lamivudine, and zidovudine may cause muscle problems.
 Tell your doctor if you have or have ever had any muscular disease or swelling of the muscles.
 If you experience muscle pain or weakness, call your doctor immediately.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with abacavir, lamivudine, and zidovudine and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.
+You can also visit the Food and Drug Administration (FDA) website (https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.

 Talk to your doctor about the risks of taking abacavir, lamivudine, and zidovudine.